 Start at the top

-The first place to start is the roof – if necessary, call in a professional to check if there are any loose or missing tiles.
-Pay particular attention to the garage, sheds and flat roofs: wear and tear to these roofs may mean that they have become weakened and unable to support additional weight from snow, ice or broken branches.
+The first place to start is the roof.
+You can call in a professional to check for any missing or loose tiles, plus any other natural wear and tear.
+Pay particular attention to any areas with a flat roof as well as the garage and garden shed.
+Wear and tear to these roofs may mean that they have become weakened and unable to support added weight from snow, ice or broken branches.

-Before the first of the winter storms arrive, have a look around your property for any overhanging tree branches and loose material that could damage your home in strong winds.
-Tree branches can be cut back and loose garden furniture can be secured or stored inside.
+Before the first of the winter storms arrive, have a look around your property for any overhanging tree branches and loose materials that could damage your home in strong winds.
+Tree branches can be cut back and stored away, and loose garden furniture can be secured or stored inside.

-If you have been warned or believe that a serious storm is on its way:
+If you have been warned or believe that a serious storm is on its way here are some things you can do to prepare:

 - Ensure any debris is removed from outside and that any loose items – from furniture to bins or bikes – are secured or stored inside.